 1. How can I quickly and easily register to vote for the upcoming election?

 If you’re looking to register to vote, you’ve come to the right place!
 SOVAC members have been trained in voter registration and are happy to help get you registered!
 We provide voter registration cards (VRCs), also known as voter registration forms.

-You can find us tabling during Move-In Days/Freshman Orientations, Welcome Week, on Library Walk, in Geisel Library, or giving presentations to classes or student org meetings.
-If ever we’re not around, you can also pick up a form in Geisel Library or from your Res Life Office, drop it off in a nearby voter registration drop box, and we’ll come pick them up and get them to the Registrar of Voters for you!
-There will be 1-page Instruction Sheets and FAQ packets available for your use!
+You can find us tabling during Move-In Days/Orientations, Welcome Week, on Library Walk, in Geisel Library, or giving presentations to building/town hall meetings, classes, or student org meetings.
+If ever we’re not around, you can also pick up a form in Geisel Library or from your Res Life Office, drop it off in the Geisel Library voter registration drop box, and we’ll come pick them up and get them to the Registrar of Voters for you!
+(You also have the option of mailing in your completed form on your own!)
+There are also 1-page Instruction Sheets and FAQ packets available for your use!